 Even if you’re still not certain about what causes drug addiction or alcoholism, the most important thing is recognizing that you have a problem with substances and taking action by getting the help you need to achieve sustained recovery.

-At Renaissance Recovery Center, we offer a variety of personalized and evidence-based outpatient treatment programs, including intensive outpatient programs and PHPs (partial hospitalization programs).
+At Renaissance Recovery’s rehabs in Florida and California, we offer a variety of personalized and evidence-based outpatient treatment programs, including intensive outpatient programs and PHPs (partial hospitalization programs).

 With a combination of MAT (medication-assisted treatment), counseling – both individual and group – and talk therapies like cognitive behavioral therapy or dialectical behavior therapy.
 You should find the withdrawal symptoms and cravings you experience is less intense, and you’ll also have the chance to explore the root cause of your addiction.
 Addiction may not be curable, but it’s treatable, and we’re here to help you build a strong foundation for lifelong recovery with all the support and aftercare you need in place.
 To take advantage of this help, simply reach out to Renaissance today at 866.330.9449.